emmbedee/GestureLink/README.md

 Milestone 3: A functional prototype was working with a basic GUI.
 This is where the recognition functions all worked as initially proposed and only need to be fleshed out and polished.

-Milestone 4: Working from Milestone 3 and utilizing user feedback, the app is now what I would confidently call a "minimum viable product."
-Meaning, as it currently stands, this is a working application that can be easily deployed to most people's desktop computing systems.
+Milestone 4: Working from Milestone 3 and utilizing user feedback, the app is now what I would confidently call it an "minimum viable product in alpha state."
+Meaning, as it currently stands, this is a working application that can be deployed to most people's desktop computing systems, but it needs a lot of user testing and polish.
 User feedback was successfully and extensively integrated and the design of the GUI reflects these changes.